jibbs1703/Give-It-A-Summary/ollama/README.md

 ## Running the Container

-Run the container with the following command:
+Run the container from the built image with the following command:

 ```bash
 docker run -d \